Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Basic estimates and identities

-\end{lemma} \begin{proof} The first inequality in \eqref{HM.interp} follows as a special case of Nirenberg's famous interpolation results \cite{lN1959}, except that on the RHS, we have replaced the norm $\| \cdot \|_{L^2(\Sigma_t)}$ with $\| \cdot \|_{L^{\infty}(\Sigma_t)}$; the replacement is possible because of the estimate $\| v \|_{L^2(\Sigma_t)} \lesssim \| v \|_{L^{\infty}(\Sigma_t)} $ for scalar functions $v$ (which holds because $\mathbb{T}^{\mydim}$ is compact).
+\end{lemma} \begin{proof} The first inequality in \eqref{HM.interp} is immediate\footnote{Alternatively, \eqref{HM.interp} could be derived as a straightforward consequence of Nirenberg's interpolation results \cite{lN1959}, an approach that has the added advantage that it is easy to generalize to topologies other than $\mathbb{T}^{\mydim}$. } from Plancherel's identity, H\"older's inequality, and the bound $\| v \|_{L^2(\Sigma_t)} \lesssim \| v \|_{L^{\infty}(\Sigma_t)} $ for scalar functions $v$ (which holds because $\mathbb{T}^{\mydim}$ is compact).
 The second inequality in \eqref{HM.interp} follows from the first and Young's inequality.
 In the case $\Sigma_t = \mathbb{R}^{\mydim}$, the inequality \eqref{Sob.prod} was proved as \cite[Lemma 6.16]{Rin4}, and the same proof works in the case $\Sigma_t = \mathbb{T}^{\mydim}$.
-The first inequality in \eqref{WM.interp} is standard Sobolev embedding, while the second inequality in \eqref{WM.interp} is implied by \eqref{HM.interp}.
-To derive \eqref{Sob.prod2}, we first note that either all derivatives act on one of the terms $v_1,\cdots,v_{R-R_0}$, say $v_1$, or there exist at least two factors having at least one derivative, say $v_1,v_R$.
-Then setting $u_1=\partial v_1$ in the first case or $u_1=\partial v_1,u_R=\partial v_R$ in the second case, we apply \eqref{Sob.prod} and \eqref{HM.interp} to the new product to arrive at the desired estimate. \end{proof} As an immediate application of Lemma~\ref{lem:basic.ineq}, we provide the next lemma, which yields control of the reduced solution variables at slightly higher orders than $N_0$.
-The price we pay is that the estimates are slightly (when $N$ is large) more singular with respect to powers of $t$ compared to the very-low-order estimates; a small increase in the singularity strength is allowable for treating error terms that are sub-critical with respect to powers of $t$.
+The first inequality in \eqref{WM.interp} is standard Sobolev embedding, while the second inequality in \eqref{WM.interp} follows from applying \eqref{HM.interp} to the homogeneous norms $\dot{H}^{M_1'}(\Sigma_t)$ of $v$, for every $M_1'\leq M_1+1+\lfloor \frac{\mydim}{2}\rfloor$.
+To derive \eqref{Sob.prod2}, we first note that either all derivatives act on one of the terms $v_1,\cdots,v_{R-R_0}$, say $v_1$, or there exist at least two factors having at least one derivative, say $v_1,v_a$, where $a > 1$.
+Then setting $u_1 := \partial v_1$ in the first case or $u_1:= \partial v_1$, $u_a:= \partial v_a$ in the second case, we apply \eqref{Sob.prod} and \eqref{HM.interp} to the product, where we view $u_1$ and $u_a$ to be terms in the product that are hit with one fewer derivative than $v_1$ and $v_a$.
+This yields the desired estimate. \end{proof} As an immediate application of Lemma~\ref{lem:basic.ineq}, we provide the next lemma, which yields control of the reduced solution variables at orders slightly higher than $N_0$.
+The price we pay is that the estimates are slightly (when $N$ is large) more singular with respect to powers of $t$ compared to the very-low-order estimates.
+Nevertheless, a small increase in the singularity strength is allowable for treating error terms that are sub-critical with respect to powers of $t$.